everycure-org/matrix/docs/src/releases/posts/2024-08-v0.2/post.md

 We've completed an end-to-end run focused on Long COVID, generating top-performing drug predictions for 9 distinct LC subtypes.
 This marks a significant milestone in our ability to produce actionable insights for specific disease areas.
 This involved:

-- Designing a flow to incorporating non-KG custom data sources
+- Designing a flow to incorporate non-KG custom data sources
 - Ingesting data from out medical team into the pipeline
 - Integrating the medic team data into our Knowledge Graph